mattriley/node-module-composer/README-TEMPLATE.md

 Module Composer should be isolated to the _composition root_ of the application.

-> A Composition Root is a (preferably) unique location in an application where modules are composed together.<br/>—[Mark Seeman](https://blog.ploeh.dk/2011/07/28/CompositionRoot/)
+> A Composition Root is a (preferably) unique location in an application where modules are composed together.<br/>— [Mark Seeman](https://blog.ploeh.dk/2011/07/28/CompositionRoot/)

 Module composition should occur as close to the entry point of the application as possible.